davidecenzato/Number-of-runs-BBWT/README.md

 - Strings with min $d(s)-d(s^{rev})$ for each length
 * Strings with min $d(s)-d(s^{rev})$ over all the string up to length max_k

+### References and citations

+[1] Elena Biagi, Davide Cenzato, Zsuzsanna Lipták, Giuseppe Romana: On the Number of Equal-Letter Runs of the Bijective Burrows-Wheeler Transform.
+ICTCS 2023: 129-142 ([go to the paper](https://ceur-ws.org/Vol-3587/4564.pdf))

+Please, if you use this work in an academic setting cite the following papers:

+#### conference version
+    @inproceedings{BiagiCLR23,
+      author       = {Elena Biagi and
+                      Davide Cenzato and
+                      Zsuzsanna Lipt{\'{a}}k and
+                      Giuseppe Romana},
+      title        = {On the Number of Equal-Letter Runs of the Bijective {Burrows-Wheeler}
+                      Transform},
+      booktitle    = {Proceedings of the 24th Italian Conference on Theoretical Computer Science, Palermo, Italy, September 13-15, 2023},
+      volume       = {3587},
+      pages        = {129--142},
+      year         = {2023}
+    }